Dovetail Joint Guide

 Common Dovetail Mistakes and Fixes

-Loose fit: You cut on the wrong side of the line or transferred marks inaccurately.
-On the next joint, leave your lines and saw beside them.
+Loose fit: You either cut on the wrong side of your layout line or transferred marks inaccurately.
+The fix for future joints: leave your layout lines visible and saw right next to them on the waste side, not on them.

-Angled baseline: Your marking gauge slipped or wasn’t set correctly.
-Always verify your gauge setting on scrap first.
+Angled baseline: Your marking gauge slipped during scribing or wasn’t set correctly.
+Always verify your gauge setting on a scrap piece first, and maintain consistent pressure throughout the scribing stroke.

 Blowout on the back face: You chiseled too aggressively from one side.
-Always work from both faces toward the middle.
+The solution is always to work from both faces toward the middle, meeting in the center.
+This prevents the chisel from pushing fibers out through unsupported material.

 Dovetail Variations